Best Golf Stand Bags Reviewed & Rated for Quality

 Then you have staff bags.
 These are like cart bags, but carried by caddies--they're for professionals or high-level competitors.
 And they're large enough even to carry a spare set of clothes along with accessories and everything you need to for the actual game.
 In other words, you don't really need them if you're just an everyday guy.
 If you're an everyday guy, you don't have a caddie paid specifically to carry it around for you, and you certainly don't need all the extra space for your weekend rounds.
 Save the money--get a stand bag.

-And then there are travel bags.
+And then there are travel bags and travel cases.
 These extremely specialized bags.
 You really don't need them unless you're going to be hauling your golf clubs and equipment long distances and you're worried about wear and tear.
 They're especially great if you're going to be taking your clubs on an airplane.
 They're typically built with heavier padding than other golf bags, to protect against bumps and other forms of abuse.
 They even come equipped with locks for their zippered pockets--this is to prevent theft of your valuables.
 So if you have expensive equipment, you may want to look into this.
 But these are not suitable for the golf course, unless you're an unusually strong person, physically speaking.
 Their weight alone will eventually get to you.
 But, like anything else, travel bags have their uses too.
 Again, you have to know what you're looking for and why.

 If you're new to golf, you may wonder why you even need specialized bags in the first place.
 After all, you can use any old method to transport your clubs, couldn't you?
 Technically yes--as long as you can find a way to carry your clubs from one place to another on the green, you can do whatever it is you'd like.
 But specialized golf bags offer one thing other methods won't: convenience.
 Most of them are designed to be durable and used frequently, often incorporating nylon, or canvas, or even leather into their construction, with metal or sometimes plastic reinforcement and framing.
 All proper golf bags also come with pockets meant specifically to carry and transport items necessary for golfing; items like balls and gloves and such.
 How many pockets depends on the make and model of the bag.
 The more affordable bags will have fewer pockets--these have a very bare bones design, meaning they were intended to provide players with basic necessities and not much more.
 More expensive bags will feature extras, like a valuables pocket that are reinforced with protective fabric, to keep your watch or similar items safe.